Property Destroyed by Fallen Oak Tree in Sonora

 Some Private Trees May be Removed

-The Executive Order allowed the City, County, and Special Districts some flexibility with regard to removing private trees that could adversely affect County-maintained structures or roads.
-Some common questions Tuolumne County residents have asked with regard to the County removal of privately-owned trees are listed below.
+The Executive Order allowed the City, County, and Special Districts some flexibility about removing private trees that could adversely affect County-maintained structures or roads.
+Some common questions Tuolumne County residents have asked about the County removal of privately-owned trees are listed below.

 Tuolumne County Private Tree Removal – FAQs